NiiightmareXD/windows-capture/README.md

 }

 fn main() {
-    // Gets the foreground window, refer to the docs for other capture items let primary_monitor = Monitor::primary().expect("There is no primary monitor");
+    // Gets the primary monitor, refer to the docs for other capture items. let primary_monitor = Monitor::primary().expect("There is no primary monitor");

     let settings = Settings::new(